Lorin Olson, Ph.D.

 My 101

-Our bodies have the capacity to repair themselves through an intricate process that closes the wound and returns the damaged tissue to a functional state.
-This complex process works remarkably well when we are young, but it is prone to interruption as we age.
-Non-healing chronic wounds commonly occur in the elderly and those who have poor circulation due to diabetes or immobility.
+Our bodies have the capacity to repair themselves through an intricate process that closes wounds and returns damaged tissue to a functional state.
+This process works remarkably well when we are young, but it is prone to interruption as we age.
+Non-healing chronic wounds commonly occur in the elderly and those who have poor circulation.
 The opposite of a chronic wound is scar tissue, which occurs when overactive repair processes create excessive new tissue.
-This is known as fibrosis, and it can attack any organ where local stress is not controlled.
-This occurs, for example, in our blood vessels when high cholesterol stresses the circulation and creates a build-up of scar tissue (called atherosclerosis) that ultimately causes most heart attacks and strokes.
+This is known as fibrosis and it can attack any organ where local stress is not controlled.
 There is a tremendous need for new technology to solve the medical problems of non-healing wounds and fibrosis, and this can only come through a better understanding of the wound repair process.

 Injured or stressed tissues produce a small protein signal called platelet-derived growth factor (PDGF).
-Some cells have specific PDGF-receptors located on the cell surface that allow them to sense PDGF in the wound environment.
-More than 30 years ago it was discovered that PDGF stimulates wound repair.
-But too much PDGF promotes fibrosis.
+Some cells have specific PDGF-receptors on the cell surface that allow them to sense the protein signal.
+PDGF stimulates wound repair, but too much PDGF promotes fibrosis.
 Therefore, our bodies must maintain a careful balance of PDGF in order to achieve proper tissue repair.

 A few cells in the body, called adult stem cells, have great potential to regenerate damaged tissue and influence neighboring cells to support wound repair.
-Some kinds of adult stem cells, called mesenchymal stem cells (MSCs), have PDGF-receptors.
-It is not known why MSCs have PDGF-receptors or if they are important in the overall wound-repair process.
-We hypothesize that MSCs may hold the key to optimal tissue repair via their response to PDGF in the wound environment.
+Some kinds of adult stem cells have PDGF-receptors.
+We are still uncovering how PDGF-receptors control adult stem cells, and how aberrant PDGF signaling could promote disease through misregulation of adult stem cells.

-The studies in my laboratory are designed to understand how PDGF works in wound repair and how too much PDGF leads to scar tissue.
-The wound repair process appears to be similar in mice and humans.
-Therefore, we study genetically engineered mice with different amounts of PDGF to understand how PDGF might be acting in human wound repair.
-We use different methods to remove MSCs from mice and study cell behavior in isolation.
-We can also mark these cells while they are still in the tissue and track their behavior during wound repair.
-Finally, we can transplant MSCs between healthy and injured tissue to determine how different amounts of PDGF can alter MSC behavior and potentially improve wound repair and avoid fibrosis.
-By understanding how wound repair is regulated by PDGF and MSCs, we hope to devise new therapies to close chronic wounds and limit or reverse fibrosis.
+The studies in my laboratory are designed to understand how PDGF works in tissue repair and how too much PDGF leads to scar tissue.
+We focus on a few tissues that are rich in adult stem cells and PDGF: blood vessels, skin, fat, and skeleton.
+The tissue repair process appears to be similar in mice and humans, in most respects.
+We use genetically engineered mice with different amounts of PDGF to understand how PDGF might be acting in tissue repair.
+We can also mark adult stem cells while they are still in the tissue and track their behavior during tissue repair, an approach called lineage tracing.
+By understanding how tissue repair is regulated by PDGF and adult stem cells, we hope to suggest new therapies for tissue repair and protection from fibrosis.

 Research